Young and (almost) bald: true or false?

 Beware: the first signs of baldness can appear very early on

-- areas that become sparser around the gulfs,
+• areas that become bald, sparser in the gulfs or the tonsure

-it's a sign that baldness is on the way and that you need to act fast.
+This is a sign that baldness has already begun and that you need to act quickly.

 Thinning, loss of density, receding hairline ... these are the warning signs of premature baldness, so don't wait!